Bobbin Up: Background and history

 When Hewett arrived in Sydney in 1949 with her boilermaker partner Les Flood, she told the Communist Party organiser in a “vague utopian gesture” that she wanted a job in “the worst factory in Sydney”.
 She was sent to the second-worst: the Alexandria Spinning Mills.
 There, she acted as union representative for the right-wing Textile Workers Union until she became too pregnant and was laid off.

 Hewett was President of the leftist Sydney Realist Writers Group, founded by the writer Frank Hardy.
 Hardy issued Hewett a challenge for them both to write a novel in eight weeks for entry in the Mary Gilmour Literary Competition in 1958.
 She wrote the book between jobs on her kitchen table during “the coldest Sydney winter on record", warming her hands over the gas stove to type, because she had run out of money and coal.

 The book was rejected by the first panel of judges in the competition but was found in a cupboard.
 She won second prize.
-The judges (which included Alan Marshall and Stephen Murray-Smith) stated the book was "by far the most successful novel of the militant labour movement that we have read".
+The judges (who included Alan Marshall and Stephen Murray-Smith) stated the book was "by far the most successful novel of the militant labour movement that we have read".

-A print run of 3000 copies was made by the Australasian Book Society, whichh sold out in six weeks.
-Seven Seas Books in Berlin published it for export in 1961, after which it was published under various titles in German, Hungarian, Russian, Czech, Bulgarian and Romanian.
+A print run of 3000 copies was made by the Australasian Book Society, which sold out in six weeks.
+Seven Seas Books in Berlin published it for export in 1961, after which it was published under various titles in Hungarian, Russian, German, Czech, Bulgarian and Romanian.
 It was published twice more in English, as a Virago Modern Classic in 1987, and by Vulgar Press in 1999.

 The novel continues to be analysed as "a historical object" by later generations of academics.